InfamousSYN/rogue/index.md

 ---

-## About

-Forked from s0lst1c3's [eaphammer](https://github.com/s0lst1c3/eaphammer) project, Rogue is an extensible toolkit aimed at providing penetration testers an easy-to-use platform to deploy software-defined Access Points (AP) for the purpose of conducting wireless penetration testing and red team engagements.
-By using Rogue, penetration testers can easily perform targeted evil twin attacks against a variety of wireless network types.

 ## Get Started
+Rogue is a Python3 project, built to run on debian systems such as Kali Linux and Ubuntu.
+The toolkit provides a highly configurable platform to automate the standardised configuration of services and applications to conduct evil twin attacks.

 1. Download [rogue](https://github.com/InfamousSYN/rogue)
 ```